 The Burnham Fellowship is a 9 month program for adults who live in Chicago.
 Our general goal for each class is for it to comprise 50% men and 50% women working in fields including law, finance, education, government, non-profit, design, medicine, retail, the arts, and stay at home parents.

 The Fellowship begins at the end of September and finishes before Memorial Day weekend.
 During these 9 months, the Fellows meet 2 hours a week to discuss the (sometimes extensive) weekly reading of major texts from various eras of church history, or thought history.
 Daily devotionals unite the group through guided scriptural and devotional readings.
 Monthly Saturday gatherings provide in-depth training and city excursions.
 3 retreats focus on personal reflection and spiritual formation.

 The Fellows tuition fee helps offset program expenses.
 The fee is $1500 and can be paid in installments throughout the year.
 We are seeking donors who would enable us to provide financial aid as needed.
 A limited number of scholarships are available, please apply here before June 1.

 Applications will be accepted in the spring for cohorts beginning the following fall.
-The next cohort will run from September 2018-May 2019.
+The next cohort will run from September 2019-May 2020.
 Fellows will be selected who best demonstrate 1) commitment to the city, 2) spiritual maturity, and 3) ability to fulfill the responsibilities of the program.

-Registration for the 2018/2019 is now open.
+Registration for the 2019/202 will open March 1.
 Applications are due by June 1st and participants will be notified of acceptance by July 1st.